vtexdocs/help-center-content/docs/tutorials/en/shipping-rate-template.md

             <td class="t-body pa5" style="min-width: 15rem;">
                 <span class="t-body c-on-base pa2 mw6 br2 bg-muted-4" style="word-break: break-word; overflow-wrap: break-word;">PricePercent</span>
             </td>
-            <td class="t-body pa5" style="min-width: 15rem;"> <a href="https://help.vtex.com/en/tutorial/adicionais-de-frete--2vqGwMn0LabkOHY6zSHYNV"> Price-based additional shipping charge</a>, calculated based on the total price of the order, in decimal number.
+            <td class="t-body pa5" style="min-width: 15rem;"> <a href="https://help.vtex.com/en/tutorial/adicionais-de-frete--2vqGwMn0LabkOHY6zSHYNV"> Price-based additional shipping charge</a> calculated in decimal number based on the total price of the products in the shopping cart.
 You must fill in this field with a percentage value.
 For example, for an additional charge of 10%, fill in the table with 10.
             </td>
             <td class="t-body pa5" style="min-width: 15rem;"> <a href="https://help.vtex.com/en/tutorial/adicionais-de-frete--2vqGwMn0LabkOHY6zSHYNV">Additional shipping costs</a> will be added to the fixed cost.
             </td>